-To avoid injury to bystanders from being struck by machinery, do not allow people to stand in unloading area.
+To avoid injury to bystanders from being struck by machinery, do NOT allow people to stand in unloading area.

-Equipment used for unloading must meet or exceed the requirements specified below.
-Using inadequate equipment may result in chain breakage, vehicle tipping, or machine damage.
+Equipment used for loading and unloading must meet or exceed the minimum specified requirements.
+Using inadequate equipment may result in vehicle tipping, machine damage, or chain breakage.